School of Language and Global Studies

 Subject Areas: Art, Business and Management, Education, English and Linguistics, Geography and Environment, History, Languages and International Studies, Philosophy, Politics and International Relations, TV, Film and Photography

 How many students have I taught..?
 Siblings and friends of ex-students one after another...
 Thanks to the word of mouth enthusiasm of our existing students and graduates, our Japanese provision has kept on growing.
-When I arrived UCLan in 1997 Japanese was a tiny language but now we have over 200 students on our degree programme.
 I have enjoyed finding hidden gems who have not even realised of their potential and polishing them up to see them shining.
 It has been what the Japanese say「教師冥利に尽きる」or ‘Blessed’ to share important parts of the lives of our students who love Japan.

 FHEA, Fellowship of Higher Education Academy, 2007